shaliulab/pythonvideoannotator-models-gui/docs/index.md

 This library is part of [Python Video Annotator](http://pythonvideoannotator.readthedocs.io) application.

-It implements the GUI for the [Python Video Annotator Models](http://pythonvideoannotator.readthedocs.io) library.
+This library implements the GUI for the [Python Video Annotator Models](http://pythonvideoannotator.readthedocs.io) library.

 ## What are the models?